 Negligent Operation, also referred to as operating negligently so as to endanger, is a criminal offense.
 A criminal charge for Negligent Operation can result in a criminal conviction on your record, a potential loss of your driver's license and can even result in potential jail time.
 If your employment requires driving or is subject to an RMV driver's history check, it is vital that you contact an experienced criminal defense attorney who handles these cases regularly, both in the Massachusetts courts and at the Registry of Motor Vehicles.

-WHAT ARE THE PENALTIES FOR NEGLIGENT OPERATION?
+WHAT ARE THE PENALTIES FOR NEGLIGENT OPERATION IN MASSACHUSETTS?

 A Negligent Operation charge has consequences for your insurance rates, your criminal record, and your license status.
 In Massachusetts, under Massachusetts General Laws chapter 90 section 24 Negligent Operation of a Motor Vehicle carries the following potential penalties: